animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 ### Functions

-The code of a smart contract is, once deployed, immutable.
-Therefore it's important that it does not allow for situations outside of the pre-determinded goals and scope of the smart contract.
-There are several ways to do this in solidity.
+In week one the basic components of functions were explained.
+In this week some new concepts surrounding functions are explored.

+#### Multiple return variables

+A function can execute an operation and optionally return a value when called through using the **returns** keyword.
+In Solidity a function can also have multiple return variables.

+// TODO expand or maybe just remove (not too important)

 #### If-Else statements

 An if-else statement is a general coding principle that is used to implement conditional logic.
+It is used most often within functions.
 It can also be used without the else statement or chain multiple if-else conditions.

 ```solidity
 function serveDrink(int memory age) public {